Program(s) Available: B.F.A.

 The Discipline of Art has among its quality objectives: (a) to provide an environment conducive to learning and creative production, (b) to develop an understanding and sensitivity to the visual arts of the past and present, (c) to prepare students for careers in the visual arts and design including the teaching of art and design, (d) to furnish the students with sufficient mastery of technical skills to allow for future independent development and creative production, and (e) to prepare students for advanced study in the visual arts.

 In addition to the academic programs, the Exhibitions Program and Visiting Artists Series assist in broadening the learning experiences of all students.
 The exhibitions are shown in the Gallery of the Olive DeLuce Fine Arts Building and are drawn from national as well as regional sources.
-The Visiting Artists Series brings outstanding artists and art historians to the department, where they conduct workshops, give demonstrations, hold discussions, and give slide presentations and lectures that are open to all persons in the University and regional community.
+The Visiting Artists Series brings outstanding artists and art historians to the school, where they conduct workshops, give demonstrations, hold discussions, and give slide presentations and lectures that are open to all persons in the University and regional community.

 Northwest art facilities include:

-Department of Fine and Performing Arts
+School of Fine and Performing Arts

 660.562.1326